CebolaLab/ATAC-seq/README.md

 - Visualisation
 - Functional analysis & Motif Discovery

+For the following steps, it is assumed that the filename (excluding the extension) is saved to a variable called `base`.
+For example, `base=sample1` for raw data files `sample1_1.fastq` and `sample1_2.fastq` (assuming paired-end data).
+The sample ID can be called as "$base".

 ## Pre-alignment QC

+The raw sequence data should first be assessed for quality.
 [FastQC reports](https://dnacore.missouri.edu/PDF/FastQC_Manual.pdf) can be generated for all samples to assess sequence quality, GC content, duplication rates, length distribution, K-mer content and adapter contamination.
 In ATAC-seq data, it is likely that Nextera sequencing adapters will be over-represented.
-As described by [(Yan et al. 2020)](https://genomebiology.biomedcentr\
-al.com/track/pdf/10.1186/s13059-020-1929-3), base quality should be high although may drop slightly at the 3' end, while GC content and read length should be consistent with the expected values.
+As described by [(Yan et al. 2020)](https://genomebiology.biomedcentral.com/track/pdf/10.1186/s13059-020-1929-3), base quality should be high although may drop slightly at the 3' end, while GC content and read length should be consistent with the expected values.
 For paired-end reads, run fastqc on both files:

 `fastqc "$base"_1.fastq.gz -d . -o .`

 `fastqc "$base"_2.fastq.gz -d . -o .`

 Adapters and low quality reads/bases can be trimmed using one of several programs, such as [trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) or [cutadapt](https://cutadapt.readthedocs.io/en/stable/).